Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Zero trust
 D. Multifactor authentication (MFA)

-Zero trust designs implement continous verification, which is an effective control used to limit the threat scope of comprommised cr
+Zero trust designs implement continuous verification, which is an effective control used to limit the threat scope of compromised credentials While MFA can be a useful control in this circumstance, a fully implemented zero-trust design will provide a greater control than just MFA alone.

+# 21-30
+21.